li630925405/daily-life-vocoder/README.md

 ## Acknowledgments

 Thanks to the [timbre tools hackathon](https://comma.eecs.qmul.ac.uk/timbre-tools-hackathon/) from where we shape this idea.

+## Reference
+1. The music used is adapted from 'elephant' by Loke Rahbek
+2.

 <!-- MARKDOWN LINKS & IMAGES -->